entigolabs/platform-apis/docs/docs/guides/create-a-postgresql-instance.md

 # Create a PostgreSQL Instance

-This is an example of how to create a PostgreSQL instance.
+This is an example of how to create a PostgreSQLInstance, PostgreSQLUser and PostgreSQLDatabase.

-## 1. Create a PostgreSQLInstance manifest
+## 1. Create Kubernetes manifests for PostgreSQLInstance, PostgreSQLUser and PostgreSQLDatabase

-Create an PostgreSQLInstance manifest and deploy it to the cluster.
+Create manifests and deploy them to the cluster.
 It is a good practice to include it in the application's Helm chart.

 Security group and security group rules which allow access to the PostgreSQLInstance from pods are created automatically.